ymcatwincities/openy/docs/Development/AcceptanceTesting.md

 And last, but not the lease - adding Behat tests to the system will do ensure functionality is tested on every pull request, on every CI build in the future.

+### Rule
+Every release of OpenY since 8.1.9 should include list of subsystems, changed in release for the community to be aware of the possible regressions on their end.